Big Brother's Watching

-Buffy Season 6 didn't happened, except for bringing Buffy back then everything takes a hard right turn.
+Buffy Season 6 didn't happened, except for Buffy's return, and then everything takes a hard right turn.
 AtS – no Connor, no Beast, and no higher beings.
 Cordy became half-demon to handle the visions, and after Buffy's death, she started dating Angel.Special Notes:

 Will refer to Xander Cage as X in the story in an attempt to limit the reader's confusion.

 This story is not necessarily Scooby or Cordelia friendly.
 Please read at your own risk.

 Buffy was so happy, as she looked out over the beautiful blue sky.
 Her mom sat beside her on the front porch and her cousin, Celia, had her head in Buffy's lap.
 Her fingers ran through Celia's long beautiful hair.

 Joyce kissed Buffy's head.
 "Yes, baby when you've been here longer, you'll learn how to watch over the ones we left behind.
 I checked on her this morning; she's happy and safe.
 Your father finally came for her; she's living with him in Spain.
 Dawnie was sad to leave everyone, but happy to be with Hank and to get away from that horrible place.
 I'm just glad my girls are safe now."

 She hugged Buffy to her.
 They sat in silence just enjoying the peace and joy of being together.
 Buffy suddenly jerked up with a scream of pain and clutched her chest.